 - 2 HD images from the film

-For the short film competition, a panel composed of 3 official jurors (members of the film and television industry) will select a single winner in each of the three official Festival categories.
+For the short film competition, a panel composed of 3 official jurors (special guests from the film and television industry) will select a single winner in each of the for official Festival categories.

-The winner of each category will be receive a stop motion ball and socket armature trophy, known as the “Little Henry”.
-All decisions made by the jury are final.
+The winner of each category will be receive a stop motion ball-and-socket armature trophy, known as the “Little Henry”.
+All decisions made by the jury or the public vote are final.

-A public choice award, in the shape and design of our famous stop motion stop sign, will be awarded to the film with the highest number of votes from the audience.
+A public choice award, in the shape and design of our famous stop motion stop sign, will be awarded to the film with the highest number of votes from the audience, across all categories.